-It wreaked havoc with being in choir, and orchestra, where I played violin.
+It wreaked havoc with being in choir, and orchestra, where I played the violin.
 It was shortly after that that I began being hit by the feeling of fullness and debilitating vertigo, along with nerve noise.
-I learned to recognize the two minute warning of the vertigo attacks, which allowed me to get to the nurses office.
+I learned to recognize a two-minute warning of the vertigo attacks, which allowed me to get to the nurse's office.
 All of my teachers knew that if I stood up and quickly walked out of the classroom, it was best not to stop me or I might not make it to the nurse’s office in time.”

 There’s cruel irony when a talented musician and composer experiences hearing loss (think Beethoven) but David Alstead has not allowed Meniere’s disease to slow down his musical career.
 In fact, he just recently released a lovely album of Christmas music just in time for holiday gift giving.